SantiagoAlfaroMarti/Backend_LasNaves/README.md

 ## Appreciations

-I would like to dedicate my thanks to the teachers at Geeks Hubs as well as my day to day peers with whom we can help each other with our problems.
+I want to express my gratitude to the instructors at Geeks Hubs and my colleagues, who continuously support one another in overcoming challenges.

 ## Contact
 **Santiago Alfaro Martí**